AanchalP1/Pathfinding_Visualizer/README.md

-# PATHFINDING AND MAZE GENERATION VISUALIZER
+# Pathfinding And Maze Generation Visualizer

 Graphical User Interface built using React Framework to visualize Pathfinding Algorithms and Maze Generation Algorithms.
 Feel free to fork or download this project if you would like to try this out or use this code as the base to create your own Pathfinding Visualizer.